-|While having a plan in place for a specific reverse mentoring program is a solid start, there are additional factors that organizations will need to consider if they are serious about starting reverse mentoring and if they want to use mentoring software to support it.
-Because of the way reverse mentoring is set up, with a more senior employee as the mentee and a more junior employee as the mentor, there may be some inherent discomfort for the people in these roles.
 A senior executive may struggle a bit with taking advice from someone who is lower in the organizational hierarchy.
-And on the flip side, a more junior (and often younger) employee may not feel comfortable with giving feedback or challenging the thinking of someone who could potentially tank their career.
+On the flip side, a more junior (and often younger) employee may not feel comfortable with giving feedback or challenging the thinking of someone who could potentially tank their career.

-So what’s a mentoring administrator to do?
+So what’s a mentoring program administrator to do?
 Well, if you want your reverse mentoring program to be a success, here are 10 how-to tips that can help ensure your mentees and mentors discover the value and joy of mentoring.

-1. Set guidelines.
+1. Set guidelines